-HB 1299 / SB 1440 - Affordable Housing Property Tax Exemptions for Accessory Dwelling Units by Rep. Cross / Sen. Calatayud failed this session.
-Neither bill was heard in committee.
+HB 1299 / SB 1440 - Affordable Housing Property Tax Exemptions for Accessory Dwelling Units by Rep. Cross and Sen. Calatayud failed this session.
+Both bills were killed in their first committee stops.

 This bill expands affordable housing tax exemptions and remove a time limit on related ordinances.
 The bill proposes changes to the local option tax exemption for affordable housing, which was established in 2023.
 It suggests allowing counties or municipalities to exempt up to 100% of the assessed value of certain affordable accessory dwelling units, in addition to existing options.
 The bill eliminates the requirement for ordinances adopting this tax exemption to expire before the fourth January 1 after adoption.
 These changes would be applicable starting from the 2025 tax roll.